pborky/PyMT4/README.md

 Compiling -

 This project uses boost heavily and you will need to optain a copy from www.boost.org.
 Look for pre-built binaries.
-PyMT4 was built using Visual Studio 2015 and most of customisation of your paths should be limited to modifying the PyMT4_Properties.props property sheet.
+PyMT4 was built using Visual Studio 2015 and most of customization of your paths should be:
+- Modify the PyMT4_Properties.props property sheet
-For server build, remember to change the copy file path to Metatrader libraries in MSVC Post-Build Event.
+- For server build, remember to change the copy file path to Metatrader libraries in MSVC Post-Build Event.

 Other thoughts -